myTerminal/world-of-emacs/01-entry/02-how-to-get-emacs.md

 ## Misc

-I am sure as vast a software Emacs is, there are a lot more ways to install it and it would be difficult to list all possible ways here.
+I am sure as vast a software Emacs is, there are a lot more ways to install it and it would be difficult to list all of those methods here.
 To learn about other ways of obtaining Emacs, refer to the [official website](https://www.gnu.org/software/emacs/download.html).